CoppeliaSim version history

 Added a model, courtesy of Ulrich Schwesinger, allowing to take high-resolution screenshots of the scene: Models/tools/high-res screenshot tool.

 Added a model that allows to modify shape colors that are named: Models/tools/color change tool from color names.ttm.

 Added a model that allows to find the intersection between a plane and a ray: Models/tools/plane ray intersection finder tool.ttm.

 An example of Snap! controlled line follower in V-REP is available here, courtesy of Ilya Nemihin.

-A small Python programm that allows transferring a MeshLab inertia tensor to V-REP is available here, courtesy of Michael Michalik.
+A small Python programm that allows transferring a MeshLab inertia matrix to V-REP is available here, courtesy of Michael Michalik.